-- We maintained strong capital ratios with the Common Equity Tier 1 (CET1) ratio at 22.94%, the gross capital ratio at 8.56% and the leverage ratio at 7.27%. - Management expenses - The Society's management expenses ratio was 0.94% for the year.
-Management expenses have increased during the year due to inflationary pressures, but the ratio remains among the lowest in the building society sector. - Low risk business model - The Society operates a business model consistent with its mutual values, attracting savings to fund local home ownership. - · Highly engaged staff - Our people focus on customer service delivery.
+- Lending - We achieved £280 million of new advances in the year, resulting in gross mortgage assets of £1.6 billion, an increase of £82 million. - Savings - We maintained competitive savings rates for our Members throughout the year.
+The average savings rate for the year was 2.62% (2022: 0.82%) and we consistently remained at, or near, the top of the local best buy tables. - Capital - We maintained strong capital ratios with the Common Equity Tier 1 (CET1) ratio at 22.28%, the gross captial ratio at 8.96% and the leverage ratio at 7.57%. - Management expenses - The Society's management expenses ratio was 0.92% for the year and this ratio remains among the most efficient in the building society sector. - Low risk business model - The Society operates a business model consistent with its mutual values, attracting savings to fund local home ownership. - Highly engaged staff - Our people focus on customer service delivery.
 This is achieved through successful recruitment, retention and ongoing training.
-Similar to all businesses we have witnessed increased churn in the labour market but this seems to be calming in recent months. - · Supporting local communities - In 2022 £136,000 was donated to local charities.
-The cost-of-living crisis has been felt acutely across the country.
-We live and work in the local communities so it is important that we support them in return.
+Similar to all businesses we have witnessed increased churn in the labour market over the last few years, but this is returning to planned levels.

+- Supporting local communities - In 2023 £147,000 (2022 £136,000) was donated to local charities.
+The cost-of-living crisis has been felt acutely across the country, so our support was targeted to charities supporting vulnerable people, including homeless, those in need of food banks, those with disabilities, and those with mental health issues.
+We live and work in the local communities, so it is important that we support them in return.